Adhamkmopp/Thesis/README.md

-# Bionformatics MSc, Thesis: Viral Presence In The 1000 Genomes Database
+# Bionformatics MSc, Thesis: The Human Virome In The 1000 Genomes Database